mweitzel/firetower-ruby/README.md

 ```bash
 rails runner ~/bin/firetower.rb my-script.rb
 ```
+This will load the rails config, then load and run `my-script.rb`. _Unlike_ Zeus or Spring, _only_ the specified file will be reloaded.

+### Keep in mind
-_Note that continually reloading a file in Ruby does not clear variables and functions which were previous defined in the file_
+_Continually reloading a file in Ruby does not clear variables and functions which were previous defined in the file_